-Dividends from such investments continue to be recognized in profit or loss as other income when the Group's right to receive payments is established.
+Dividends from such investments continue to be recognized in profit or loss as 'other (losses)/gains-net' when the Group's right to receive payments is established.

 Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.